YanisChrys/borrelia_workflow/README.md

 run whole analysis with:

 ```
-snakemake --use-conda --cores 4 all
+snakemake -s MY_SNAKEFILE --use-conda --cores 4 all
 ```

+Where `MY_SNAKEFILE` can be either `snakefile_vc` for the concensus genomes or `snakefile_mlst` for the mlst analysis.

 create a schematic representation of all jobs with:

 ```
-snakemake --forceall --dag | dot -Tpdf > graph_of_jobs.pdf
+snakemake -s MY_SNAKEFILE --forceall --dag | dot -Tpdf > graph_of_jobs.pdf
 ```

 Pipeline for reference mapping and variant calling of _Borrelia_ samples.
 Two types of fasta consensus sequences are created with `bcftools consensus`. (interesting recent alternative: `VCFCons`)

+ - For the consensus genomes:

-The reference genome needs to be unzipped, indexed and placed inside "data/ref_genom/"
+The reference genome needs to be unzipped, indexed and placed inside `data/ref_genom/` and the input bam files are placed under `data/input/multi_refs`.
+All other files and folder are created by snakemake.

 The mapping uses `bwa mem` and the variant calling uses `gatk HaplotypeCaller` in gVCF mode.

 Currently the code uses `GenomicsDBImport` to combine variants before jointly calling them which requires at least 100GB of free diskspace to run.

+ - For the MLST analysis, all alleles for each housekeeping gene of interest should be downloaded and placed under `data/housekeeping_genes/{gene}_db/{gene}.fasta` (where "{gene}" the name of the gene).

+The consensus genomes that will be used for the MLST analysis should be placed under `data/borrelia_samples/{sample}.fasta` (where "sample the name of the sample"), including the reference.

+ - Installing other packages:

 For other analyses install separate environments or install them in linux: